-Actions, events or conduct (including omissions) which, in the reasonable opinion of the Board, amount to grounds for termination of employment for (gross) misconduct or negligence, dishonesty or fraud.
+Actions, events or conduct (including omissions) which, in the reasonable opinion of the Board, amount to grounds for termination of employment for (gross) misconduct or negligence, dishonesty or fraud, including breaches in governance practices, laws, regulations and fiduciary duties.
 This includes conduct that led to, or is likely to lead to, significant reputational or financial harm to the Company, censure of the Company by a regulatory authority, material failure to oversee or supervise other employees, or breach of any material obligations owed to the Company, including the Company's code of conduct, ethics, or risk policies.